 Understandably, as time went on and the months of Paul's captivity mounted, the theory that he was engineering this himself began to sound less and less plausible.
 Grandpapa Getty, however, would not relent.
 He reiterated his statement again and again: "I have 14 other grandchildren and if I pay one penny now then I will have 14 kidnapped grandchildren."

-Nevermind that Getty had the means to pay the ransoms of all 14 grandchildren and still be a very wealthy man.
-While Grandpa was remaining steadfast in his refusal to even consider paying a ransom for his 16-year old grandson, Paul was being held in a mountain hideout where he was blindfolded and chained to a stake.
+Never mind that Getty had the means to pay the ransoms of all 14 grandchildren and still be a very wealthy man.
+While Grandpa was remaining steadfast in his refusal to even consider paying a ransom for his 16-year old grandson, Paul was being held into a mountain hideout where he was blindfolded and chained to a stake.
 While he was captive, he wrote letters to his mother.
 One said "Dear Mummy, don't let me be killed.
 Pay, I beg you, pay up as soon as possible if you wish me well."

-I can't imagine the 1971 Thanksgiving and Christmas holidays were particularly pleasant at the Getty beach house here in Santa Monica.
+I can't imagine the 1971 Thanksgiving and Christmas holidays were particularly pleasant at the Getty beach house in Santa Monica.
 That was about the time Paul's ear arrived at the Italian newspaper's offices.
 The kidnappers had cut it off with a razor blade.
 They didn't use anesthetic, by the way.
 And thanks to that Italian postal strike, the ear rotted in a post office for three weeks before being delivered.

-At this point, even the Getty Sr. knew that he had little choice but to pay the ransom.
+At this point, even Getty Sr. knew that he had little choice but to pay the ransom.
 But he wasn't about to just cut a check.
 JPG actually had the nerve to ask for a reduction in the ransom price!
 Getty talked the kidnappers down from $3.2 to $2.2 million because, as he said, that was the maximum that was tax deductible.
 The kidnappers stood strong on their demand for $3 million.
 So what did Getty do?
 He agreed to give his son $3 million, but $800,000 would be considered a loan that came with a 4% interest rate.

 JPG III was found alive in Southern Italy on December 15, 1973, ironically at a gas station.
 He had spent five and a half months kidnapped and chained in a mountain hideout.
 After he was released, JPG III called his grandfather to thank him for buying his freedom but the grandfather refused to take the call.